amhndu/hugo-website/content/blog/expr.md

         raise NotImplementedError
 ```

-The node interface is still used to dispatch on the type of node, however, it simply delegates to the right visit method in the visitor.
-We add an abstract method that accepts the visitor as an argument to our base Node, and the concrete Node will call the appropriate visit method.
+To make this work, we add an abstract method to the `Node` base class which will be implemented by each node, and will appropriately delegate to the right visit method of the visitor.
+This abstract method that accepts the visitor as an argument.

 ```py
 # expr.node.py